PROJECT SKYDROP

 What if multiple people arrive at the same time and fight over the treasure?

 First of all, with the live camera feeds, the world is watching, so we will all see what you do at the treasure location.
-Second, in order to get the bounty payment, the winner must acquire the treasure peacefully, and they must document this by peaceful acquisition by recording their own video on the way to the treasure.
-Anyone seen engaging in violence in order to acquire the treasure, in addition to breaking the law, will also forfeit their bounty payment.
+Second, in order to retrieve the prize bounty, the winner must acquire the treasure peacefully, and they must document this by peaceful acquisition by recording their own video on the way to the treasure.
+Anyone seen engaging in violence in order to acquire the treasure, in addition to breaking the law, will also forfeit their prize bounty.

 So there are only two live-streaming cameras, and that's it?